-As an organisation the male/female split is currently 68/32% in contrast to 65/35% reported previously.
-Of a total of 31 equalities monitoring forms received in relation to 2018/19 & 2019/20 recruitment applications male applications were up to 52 % form 33% and female applications down to 48% from 67%.
-Unfortunately there has been no improvement to the gender profile of the all-male Valuation teams where there are currently no female members of staff.
+As an organisation the male/female split is now 63/37% in contrast to 68/32% reported previously.
+Of a total of 108 equalities monitoring forms received in relation to 2020/21 & 2021/22 recruitment applications for both male and female, applications were relatively static, down to 51% form 52% for male and down for female applications from 48% from 46%.
+There has been an improvement to the gender profile of the formerly all-male valuation section with a new female member of staff.